MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_LocationServiceType** - An abstract categorization of the location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

-- **Data_UploadAction** - A hard coded string that indicates whether the upload was a move or a copy operation.
+- **Data_UploadAction** - A hard-coded string that indicates whether the upload was a move or a copy operation.

-- **Data_UploadResult** - A hard coded string that indicates the result of the attempt to upload including but not limited to ''Success", "UserCancelledUpload", and "PreAuthFailed".
+- **Data_UploadResult** - A hard-coded string that indicates the result of the attempt to upload including but not limited to ''Success", "UserCancelledUpload", and "PreAuthFailed".

 #### Office.DocsUI.SharingUI.CopyLinkOperation